annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-four_functions-scoping-and-abstractions/chapter-4.md

 function(actual_parameter) # function invocation
 ```

+The function body is any piece of Python code.

+> This notion of function is far more general than what mathematicians call a function.
+> It was first popularized by the programming language Fortran 2 in the late 1950s.

 **Lambda abstraction**
 > The name “lambda abstraction” is derived from mathematics developed by Alonzo Church in the 1930s and 1940s.
 The name is derived from Church's use of the Greek letter lambda (λ) to denote function abstraction.
 During his lifetime, Church gave different explanations of why he chose the symbol lambda.
 My favorite is, “eeny, meeny, miny, moe".